richardthorp/rodeo/README.md

 Another feature I would like to add is a dashboard available to the website admin, which could display statistics useful to the 'Rodeo Hot Sauce' brand.
 These statistics could highlight trends such as growing popularity of certain meal types which would be useful for marketing purposes.

 To further encourage users to register and contribute to the website, I would like to add the ability to add comments to the recipe pages.
 I believe this would be an effective way to boost the sense of community within the users of the website.

+In order to make the application more scalable, a cloud storage system to manage the images be highly beneficial.
+A service such as [Cloudinary](https://cloudinary.com/) would be ideal as this service can also process the images uploaded by users to manage the file sizes and other attributes.

+I would also like to add additional 'Sort by' options, including the ability to sort the recipes in order of how many users have added the recipe to their favourites.

 <a name="tech"></a>
 ## Languages and Technologies